troglobit/pok3r-layouts/README.md

   - Vol-: `Fn + C` then: `Fn + ,<` then: `Pn`
   - Vol+: `Fn + V` then: `Fn + .>` then: `Pn`

+Remember to exit programming mode to activate changes.
+See each respective OS section above.

 ## <a name="Move_Fn"></a>Move Fn to L_Ctrl

-HJKL as cursor keys are more ergonomical to reach by moving the Fn to the left Ctrl key location:
+The VI/VIM style HJKL as cursor keys are more ergonomical to reach by moving the Fn to the left Ctrl key location.
+Note: here you don't need to go into the programming mode, instead the DIP switch on the back is
+used:

 - Switch to Layer 2 (or 3, 4); this programming is per layer
 - Unplug keyboard
 - DIP switch 4 to ON
 - Plugin keyboard again, then press `Fn` then: `L_Ctrl` then: `Pn` then: `Pn` (to leave it in its original location)
 - DIP switch 4 back to OFF (no need to unplug)

 ## Sources